Heinz Lehmann: Early life

 Born in Berlin, Germany, he was educated at the University of Freiburg, the University of Marburg, the University of Vienna, and the University of Berlin.
 He emigrated to Canada in 1937.

-Beginning his new life working at the Montreal Children's Hospital in Montreal where he improved his English until he was appointed junior psychiatrist at then Verdun Protestant Hospital, now called Douglas Mental Health University Institute, on the eve of the Second World War.
+He worked at the Montreal Children's Hospital, where he improved his English.
+He was appointed junior psychiatrist at then Verdun Protestant Hospital, now called Douglas Mental Health University Institute, on the eve of the Second World War.
 He lived on the grounds of this hospital where he met his future wife Annette, a nurse, and their son François was born in 1944.

 Hospital work in Canada

 In 1947, he was appointed the clinical director of Montreal's Douglas Hospital.
 From 1971 to 1975, he was the chair of the McGill University Department of Psychiatry.
-He was also a humane lecturer in psychiatry in 1952, and was able to give empathetic lectures on the plight of people suffering from anxiety, depression obsessions, paranoia etc. No one at that time had been able to understand or help psychotic and depressed patients, who filled mental hospitals around the world, so when the first big breakthrough chlorpromazine(Largactil) arrived from France in 1953 and then imipramine (Tofranil), which came from German-speaking Switzerland in 1958, they both showed promise.
-He helped to promote them in North America which ignited the drug revolution.
-He was ahead of his time in that he supported research in the use of the active ingredient psilocybin to alleviate anxiety.
+He was also a humane lecturer in psychiatry in 1952, giving empathetic lectures on topics like anxiety, depression, obsessions, and paranoia.
+When chlorpromazine (Largactil) arrived from France in 1953 and imipramine (Tofranil) arrived from Switzerland in 1958, Lehmann helped promote them in North America, which ignited the drug revolution.
+He was also an early supporter of research on the use of psilocybin to alleviate anxiety.

 Early Clinical Drug Evaluation Unit (ECDEU)

-In 1961 Dr. Lehmann became involved in a new US Public Health Service Program initiative which met to exchange observations and findings on new psychotropics.
+In 1961, Dr. Lehmann became involved in a new US Public Health Service Program initiative which met to exchange observations and findings on new psychotropics.
 Although based in Montreal, Canada, it became one of the first units in this network.
 He invited Thomas A. Ban, his senior psychiatrist and chief of the clinical research service at the hospital, to become his co-principal investigator.
 This began a close collaboration over an 18-year period that researched most of the psychotropic drugs marketed in North America during the 1960s and 70s.
 Their findings and observations were shared internationally in articles and at conferences and had a profound impact on the evolution of psychopharmacology as a discipline.